-All trail users, families and outdoor enthusiasts alike are welcome to enjoy our trails this holiday season!
+All trail users, families and outdoor enthusiasts alike are welcome to enjoy our trails during snowmobile season!
 Please remember:

-- No person shall make ruts or displace vegetation from its place of growth;
+- no person shall make ruts or displace vegetation from its place of growth; and

 - ATV operations on City trails and open spaces are restricted from November 1 to March 31 of every year.